-Kevin Pflum is a Managing Economist in the Healthcare Practice at Bates White with over 10 years of experience specializing in industrial organization and competition economics with a focus on the healthcare industry.
+Kevin Pflum is a Manager in the Healthcare Practice at Bates White with over 10 years of experience specializing in industrial organization and competition economics with a focus on the healthcare industry.
 He has significant experience conducting quantitative and qualitative analyses, including analyzing the competitive effects of consolidation, market monopolization, and monopsonization in physician, hospital, and health insurer markets.
 He has worked on merger cases that involve state and federal government agency oversight and has been retained as an expert on behalf of the Federal Trade Commission and the Rhode Island Attorney General.
 He has also performed extensive research in the industrial organization of healthcare markets and has published in several top journals, including AEJ: Policy, the RAND Journal of Economics, and the Journal of Economics and Management Strategy.

 Prior to joining Bates White, Dr. Pflum was an assistant professor at the University of Alabama, where he taught courses in industrial organization and managerial economics as well as undergraduate courses in principles of microeconomics.

 PhD, Economics, The Ohio State University